jinchaolu/RoboND-Term1-P2-Go-Chase-It/README.md

 2. Model any object of your choice using the **Model Editor** tool in Gazebo.
 Your model links should be connected with joints.
 3. Import your structure and two instances of your model inside an empty **Gazebo World**.
 4. Import at least one model from the **Gazebo online library** and implement it in your existing Gazebo world.
 5. Write a C++ **World Plugin** to interact with your world.
-Your code should display ¡°Welcome to ¡¯s World!¡± message as soon as you launch the Gazebo world file.
+Your code should display â€»Welcome to ï¼Šs World!Â§ message as soon as you launch the Gazebo world file.
 ## Prerequisites/Dependencies
 * Gazebo >= 7.0
 * ROS Kinetic